3 things about atypical anorexia nervosa that may surprise you

 • Osteoporosis

 If you or someone you know is struggling with atypical anorexia nervosa, help is available.
 Makin Wellness specializes in the treatment of eating disorders.
 It can provide the resources and support you need to heal and recover.
-Schedule an appointment with us today to get started on your journey to wellness.
+Schedule an appointment with us today to get started on your mental health journey.

 Watch our YouTube video: Eating Tips to Improve Your Mood